fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

     $ fedcloud secret get my_app_secrets -f yaml > my_app_secrets.yaml

-The secrets in YAML/JSON files can be imported back to the service by adding "@" before filenames as parameters, telling client to read secrets from files:
+The secret objects in YAML/JSON files can be imported back to the service by adding "@" before filenames as parameters, telling client to read secret objects from files:

 ::